 Orlando City's fiercely passionate supporters put soccer on the map in the Southeast of the United States, and Atlanta United raised the bar even higher to the tune of record-breaking attendances, an MLS Cup trophy and one of the best single seasons in MLS history in 2018.

-It hasn't hurt that most every match between the two has been eventful and memorable.
+It hasn't hurt that nearly every match between the two has been eventful and memorable.

-That first-ever meeting had an ending that lived up to the billboard hype, with Hector "Tito" Villalba scoring a late road winner which also eventually won the 2017 Goal of the Year award.
+That first-ever meeting had an ending that lived up to the billboard hype, with Hector "Tito" Villalba scoring a late road winner that also won the 2017 Goal of the Year award.
 Watch it below:

 That's on the field.
-There have also been several epic tifos that have served to heighten expectations for these meetings.
+There have also been several epic tifos that have heightened expectations for these meetings.

 MLS Regular Season